hxwang/Careercup150/file/ood.md

 - 8.4 Design a parking lot using object-oriented principles. [[Solution]](../code/8.4.java)

 - 8.5 Design the data structures for an online book reader system. [[Solution]](../code/8.5.java)

+- 8.6 Implement a jigsaw puzzle.
+Design the data structures and explain an algorithm to solve the puzzle.
+You can assume that you have a fitsWith method which when passed two puzzle pieces, return true if the two pieces belong together.